 We plan to conduct these trials in an aggregate of approximately 480 patients, or 240 patients in each trial, at approximately 34 sites in the United States.
-As of April 10, 2014, we had enrolled approximately 45 patients in the first trial.
+As of June 30, 2014, we had enrolled approximately 197 patients in the first trial and approximately 61 patients in the second trial.
 We will randomize patients in a 2:1 ratio to receive either OTX-DP or a placebo vehicle control punctum plug without active drug.
 We will evaluate patients at days 2, 4, 8, 14, 30 and 60 following surgery.